wiseman-timelord/MaNTella-Launcher/README.md

                    Mantella xVASynth, Optimizer / Launcher
 ------------------------------------------------------------------------------

-Cleaning .\config.ini.
+Auto-Cleaning .\config.ini.
-Initial Report:
-- Blank lines: 81
+- Blank lines: 0
-- Commented lines: 249
+- Commented lines: 0
-Backup created .\config.bak.
-Processing: Removing blank and commented lines...
-Success: File processed and saved successfully.
+Cleaning Not Required.
 Config Location: D:\GamesVR\Mantella-0.11.4
 Checking for running xVASynth.exe process... xVASynth.exe is already running.
 Continuing to Mantella...
 Running Mantella...
 Mantella currently running for Fallout4 (D:\GamesVR\Fallout4_163).
-Mantella mod located in D:\GamesVR\Fallout4_163\Data 18:24:58.292 INFO: Running Mantella with local language model 18:24:58.292 WARNING: Local language model has a low token count of 4096.
+Mantella mod located in D:\GamesVR\Fallout4_163\Data 18:31:37.279 INFO: Running Mantella with local language model 18:31:37.280 WARNING: Local language model has a low token count of 4096.
 For better NPC memories, try changing to a model with a higher token count

 Mantella v0.11.4
-18:24:58.531 TTS: Connecting to xVASynth...
+18:31:37.514 TTS: Connecting to xVASynth...
-18:24:58.710 STT: Audio threshold set to 'auto'.
+18:31:37.684 STT: Audio threshold set to 'auto'.
 Adjusting microphone for ambient noise...
-18:24:58.710 STT: If the mic is not picking up your voice, try setting this audio_threshold value manually in MantellaSoftware/config.ini.
+18:31:37.684 STT: If the mic is not picking up your voice, try setting this audio_threshold value manually in MantellaSoftware/config.ini.

 "NPC not added.
 Please try again after your next response"?
 See here: https://art-from-the-machine.github.io/Mantella/pages/issues_qna

+Waiting for player to select an NPC...

 ```